rentry/rentry.github.io/_posts/2018-09-22-disappointed-with-apple.md

 layout: post
 title: I’m not sure about Apple, anymore
 date: 2018-09-22 15:33:00
-description: I’ve been a devoted Apple user for 20 years, back when Apple devices were relatively rare.
+description: I’ve been a devoted Apple user for 20 years, dating back to when Apple devices were relatively rare.
 Apple’s lineup has been uninspiring in recent years.
-I’ve been holding onto aging devices and considering a change.
+I’ve been holding onto aging devices, and I’m considering a change.
 categories: computer
 tags:  [apple, computer, iPhone, tools]
 comments: true